-- Every time you need to make quick informed decisions, but feel obstacles in your way to insights, you should remind yourself that these moments can change from maddening frustration to shear excitement and fun.
+- Every time you need to make quick informed decisions, but feel obstacles in your way to insights, you should remind yourself that these moments can change from maddening frustration to sheer excitement and fun.

 Are you ready for the change?

-Power Query is an awesome import and transformation technology which is offered as part of Microsoft Excel and Power BI.
-It empowers any person with basic Excel skills to perform amazing data import, reshape and cleansing, with simple UI clicks and an awesome experience.
+Power Query is an awesome import and transformation technology that is offered as part of Microsoft Excel and Power BI.
+It empowers any person with basic Excel skills to perform amazing data import, reshape, and cleansing, with simple UI clicks and an awesome experience.

 Power Query can save you unprecedented time, as you import a preview of your data, then define multiple transformation steps, and load the data to your Excel workbook, or Power BI Desktop file.
-In addition, when your data changes (e.g. an new file is added to the folder or new records are added to your database), a single click on Refresh All button will get and transform your data as you had initially defined.
+In addition, when your data changes (e.g. a new file is added to the folder or new records are added to your database), a single click on Refresh All button will get and transform your data as you had initially defined.
 You can also go back and edit the transformation steps, if necessary.